Azure/batch-shipyard/docs/11-batch-shipyard-configuration-credentials.md

 ### Azure Active Directory: `aad`
 The following is a description of `aad` properties that can be used within each credential section.
 The `aad` property contains members for Azure Active Directory credentials.
+This section may not be needed or applicable for every credential section.
 Note that some options are mutually exclusive of each other depending upon authentication type.
 The available authentication types for Batch Shipyard with the required parameters for each are:
 * Service principal authentication key: `application_id` and `auth_key`